 Backed by over 98 years of combined experience, we are more than prepared to assist with your case.
 When you hire us, you'll get a team of lawyers working together to develop a solid defense strategy on your behalf.
 Additionally, we will leverage the experience of Attorney Scott H. Palmer, who is Board Certified in Criminal Law by the Texas Board of Legal Specialization.

 Have questions about your case?
 Want to know your legal options?
-Call our team at (214) 891-3382 today for the answers you need.
+Call our Dallas domestic violence attorneys at (214) 891-3382 today for the answers you need.

 Domestic Violence Charges in Texas